Substance Use Disorders

 Substance use disorders are chronic brain-based disorders involving reward, stress, and executive-control systems.
 Repeated substance exposure increases dopamine-driven reinforcement in the reward pathway, then produces neuroadaptation that blunts normal reward response.
 As tolerance develops, larger or more frequent doses are required for similar effect.

 When use decreases, withdrawal symptoms emerge and are often relieved only by further use, reinforcing compulsive patterns.
+Clinical progression often shifts from impulsive experimentation and positive reinforcement (“using to feel good”) to compulsive use and negative reinforcement (“using to avoid feeling bad”).
 This cycle contributes to neglect of relationships, work, and self-care, while raising risk of medical and psychiatric complications.

 Classification